Nubian Museum: Landscape

 The Museum is built on a steep cliff, which enables it to embody a full scale design for the Nile river from its origins in Ethiopia and Sudan to Egypt.
 The edifice is surrounded by a Natural Botanical Garden, which contains a large variety of Egyptian flora.

 Administration

-Since the museum opening, the administration has continued to upgrade their caretakers.
-The Head Director of Nubia Museum since opening has been Dr.Ossama A.W Abd El Maguid (known as "Ossama Hassoun").
-He is an Egyptologist and a member of the International Council of Museums (ICOM) Saving Egyptian Culture Program.
+Ossama A. W. Abdel Meguid served as director of the Nubian Museum for many years following its opening.
+He was identified as the museum's director in 1998, shortly after its inauguration, and again in a 2005 article in Museum International, which described him as director of the Nubian Museum and a graduate in museology of the Reinwardt Academy in Amsterdam.
+He continued to be identified as director of the museum by the International Council of Museums in 2018.

 Community impact

 The geographical scope of Ancient Nubia spanned across many modern-day nations and along the Nile River.
 The Nubian Museum depicts a shared history through archeological artifacts that connect a shared heritage continentally.
 The museum's creation permits individuals to appreciate and learn about the shared communal history that spans nations' borders.

 The museum itself makes an effort to be involved within the local Aswan community.
 Locals are encouraged to visit during special hours to learn about Nubian history and research practices.
 Educational outreach brings in local students in an effort to encourage children to learn about research processes and ancient Nubian history.
 In addition to the educational side of museum outreach, there is a major push for community engagement through events.
 The museum space is used for community events and programs and results in a valuable relationship between the local community of Aswan and the museum.